 In factories, indirect labor is typically paid from a cost pool and is accounted for separately from direct labor.
 Common roles under the indirect banner include materials planners, quality control engineers and production managers.
 Across the board, indirect workers make much more than their direct counterparts, in some cases well over $20 USD per hour.

 Demand for engineers in particular has been high as many firms set up complex manufacturing operations in Queretaro and other sites in Mexico.
-The UNESCO Institute for Statistics found that Mexico graduated nearly 114,000 engineers in 2015, the eight most of the 124 economies it assessed.
+The UNESCO Institute for Statistics found that Mexico graduated nearly 114,000 engineers in 2015, eighth of the 124 economies it assessed.
 This has made Mexico an attractive destination for investment, but companies have to weigh the cost of the indirect labor they will need to sustain their operations.